Basket Case (novel): Plot summary

-Jack Tagger Jr., an obituary writer for the South Florida Union-Register, becomes intrigued upon seeing a death notice for James Bradley Stomarti, also known as Jimmy Stoma.
-Jimmy was the lead man of the rock band Jimmy and the Slut Puppies.
-Jack interviews Jimmy's widow, pop singer Cleo Rio, who says that Jimmy died in a diving accident in the Bahamas.
-Cleo plugs her new upcoming album Shipwrecked Heart, with a title song written by Jimmy and herself.
+Jack Tagger Jr., an obituary writer for the South Florida Union-Register, becomes intrigued upon seeing a death notice for James Bradley Stomarti, a.k.a.
+Jimmy Stoma, the front man for the rock band Jimmy and the Slut Puppies.
+Jack interviews Jimmy's widow, pop singer Cleo Rio, who claims that he died in a diving accident and plugs her upcoming album Shipwrecked Heart, the title song of which she wrote with Jimmy.
 However, after the obituary is printed, Jimmy's sister Janet tells him Cleo lied: Jimmy was working on his own comeback album.
-Jack gets more suspicious when he sees Jimmy's body in a funeral home and finds that no autopsy was performed.
-However, before Jack can call for one, the body is cremated.
+Jack becomes suspicious when he sees Jimmy's body in a funeral home and finds that no autopsy was performed.
+However, the body is cremated before he can call for one.

-Jack used to be an investigative reporter, but was demoted to the obituary beat after publicly insulting Race Maggad III, the CEO of the newspaper's publishing company.
-His ambition is to climb back onto the front page by "yoking my byline to some famous stiff."
-Jack's job of writing obituaries all day long has made him become morbidly obsessed with death, especially his own.
-Each year, Jack obsesses about people who died at his age, and about the fate of his deceased father Jack Tagger Sr., who disappeared when Jack was young.
-His mother refuses to say when Jack Sr. died, and he is paranoid about not living as long as his father did.
+Jack was an investigative reporter until he was demoted for publicly insulting the newspaper's publisher, Race Maggad III.
+His job of writing obituaries has made him become morbidly obsessed with death, especially his own.
+He obsesses about people who died at his age, and about the fate of his deceased father Jack Tagger Sr., who disappeared when Jack was young.
+Jack's mother refuses to say when he died, and Jack is paranoid about not living as long as his father did.
 These obsessions cost him his favorite girlfriend, Anne.

-Despite the refusal by Jack's editor, Emma, to let him investigate the rock star's death, he continues regardless.
-Parked outside Cleo's condominium one night, Jack sees her with a young male lover.
-Emma relents and gives Jack a week to investigate Jimmy's death.
-He tracks down Jay Burns, the Slut Puppies' old keyboardist, and Jimmy's dive partner.
-Jay is heavily stoned, but to Jack it is obvious he is lying about something.
+Despite the refusal by Jack's editor, Emma, to let him investigate Jimmy's death, he continues regardless.
+Parked outside Cleo's condominium one night, he sees her with a young male lover.
+Emma relents and gives Jack a week to investigate.
+Jack tracks down Jay Burns, the Slut Puppies' old keyboardist, and knows he is lying about something.
 Later that night, a burglar breaks into Jack's apartment and attacks him with the frozen corpse of a dead Savannah Monitor lizard kept in his freezer.
 Jack is beaten unconscious, but the burglar disappears.
-A few hours later, two police detectives show up and tell him Jay has been found murdered.
+A few hours later, two police detectives show up and tell him Jay has been murdered.